PrakharSMathur/Scratch-/README.md

-# Bayesian and Unsupervised ML algorithms
+# Scratch
+Repo for From scratch numpy implementation of algorithms in Machine Learning and Deep learning